DEVELOPING THE ART

 Developed and realised by artist Joseph Rossano, the Salmon School installation consists of a school of mirrored salmon-like forms, hand-blown from molten glass by artists and makers from around the world, all of whom are concerned by the plight of wild salmon.
 Working with the Museum of Glass in Tacoma, WA, the initial forms were created and a method was developed to easily replicate versions of a salmon-like shape using blown glass.

 The first exhibition of Salmon School took place at the Bellevue Arts Museum in Washington State.
 Displayed at eye level, it reflected the population of native wild salmon in the Skagit River, flowing into Puget Sound, North of Seattle.
 Following this exhibition, Rossano was approached by The Missing Salmon Alliance to work with a consortium of NGOs from around the world to bring Salmon School to the United Nations Climate Change Summit (COP26).
-After COP26, the art will be displayed in locations around the UK before returning to the Pacific Northwest – the place of its birth - where it will be part of the 2022 United Nations International Year of Glass at the Museum of Glass.
+After COP26, in Glasgow in November 2021, Salmon School is being displayed as part of the Queen's Jubilee in the Ballroom at Balmoral Castle between April 1st and August 2nd, 2022.
+It will then be in St Margret’s Church, Braemar, Scotland from the middle of August to the end of October 2022.
+In late 2023 after being displayed in locations around the UK Salmon School will return to the Pacific Northwest—the place of its birth—where it will be an ambassador for the United Nations Decade of the Ocean and the 2022 United Nations International Year of Glass at the Museum of Glass.

 EDUCATION THROUGH CITIZEN SCIENCE